13 Signs Your Neighbour Is Jamaican

 - Pot covers knocking - If this happens at your neighbour’s house it means there is something to celebrate.
 This happens quite often in athletics season, it means we have won yet another race, scored a goal or something else.

-- There is always food - Food is always cooking at a Jamaican household especially if more than one person lives there.
+- There is always food - Food is always cooking in a Jamaican household especially if more than one person lives there.
 Be prepared to smell the most amazing dishes and don’t be afraid to ask for a taste.

 - Long conversations on the phone - The loud and long conversations, with many different voices that you can’t really understand, will most likely come from a Jamaican neighbour.
-We love to catch up with loved ones especially on weekends when everyone is usually free.
+We love to catch up with loved ones, especially on weekends when everyone is usually free.
 There are grandparents, parents, children, nieces, nephews, cousins and friends to catch up with and that usually takes a while.

 - An obsession with curry - Jamaicans believe you can add a little curry to everything.
 It makes everything better.
 Shrimp, goat, chicken, lobster, crab, vegetables, nothing is spared.
 If you get a chance to taste it I think you would agree.